 - Runaways are more likely to be African American or Latino.

 - Most runaway youths (regardless of whether they ran away from their biological parents or foster parents) struggle with substance abuse and mental health issues.

-Many studies featured in the Child Welfare Information Gateway pertaining to youth who run away from “out-of-home care” show that youth who identify as LGBTQ are more likely than their peers living in permanent care to run away from a foster care placement or be kicked out of their placement by their foster parent.
+Many studies about youth who run away from “out-of-home care” show that youth who identify as LGBTQ are more likely than their peers living in permanent care to run away from a foster care placement or be kicked out of their placement by their foster parent.

 So what do you do if a child in your care runs away?